 You may grow anything within reason and within the Law.
 We would ask that you give consideration to your neighbouring tenants when deciding what to plant.
 Before erecting any sheds/poly tunnels etc permission has to be sought from the Town Council in writing and sheds/poly tunnels must not encroach onto any neighbouring plot or pathway or shadow an adjacent plot.

 Tenants can also apply separately to keep animals such as chickens and rabbits.
-We do not allow bees to be kept on our allotment sites.

-The Town Council owns and manages 7 allotment sites, with a total of 503 plots.
+The Town Council owns and manages 8 allotment sites, with a total of 514 plots.

 Allotment plots do vary in size ranging from 60 square metres to 400 square metres.
 The average plot size is 126 square metres.